Chicken Parmesan is a classic Italian favorite, breaded and baked with an easy marinara sauce, Parmesan and mozzarella in just 30 minutes!

 Classic Italian Recipes are an easy weeknight option and you’ll love Ultimate Meat Lasagna made with Easy Marinara Sauce, Easy Carbonara Pasta and these Amazing Stuffed Shells (they’re so quick you have to try them!).

 The Best EVER Crispy breaded chicken breasts topped with homemade marinara and melted mozzarella and provolone cheeses.
 Serve it up with pasta, Garlic Bread and a Copycat Olive Garden Salad for the best classic Italian restaurant favorite.

 Depending on how fancy of an Italian restaurant you get chicken parmesan from it may be called chicken parmesan or chicken parmigiana.
 They are the same dish, just read the second one with a super Italian accent.

-In its modern form it is served with melted mozzarella and normally just garnished with parmesan cheese.
+In its modern form it is a popular Italian-American dish served with melted mozzarella and normally just garnished with parmesan cheese.
 This recipe calls for parmesan cheese to be added to the breading for even more flavor.

 Why don’t you add more sauce to the chicken?
 The sauce is meant for flavor but not to drown the chicken out.
 It also makes a spot on the chicken where the breading softens.
 The remaining part of the chicken not covered in sauce is able to remain crispy.